'House of Cards' creator says he didn't know about Spacey's sexual misconduct

 "During the time I worked with Kevin Spacey on 'House of Cards,' I neither witnessed nor was aware of any inappropriate behavior on set or off," Willimon said.
 "That said, I take reports of such behavior seriously and this is no exception.
 I feel for Mr. Rapp and I support his courage."

-Spacey issued an apology to Rapp on Monday, but the fallout from the accusations has been swift.
+Spacey issued an apology to Rapp on Monday saying, "I honestly do not remember the encounter, it would have been over 30 years ago," but the fallout from the accusations has been swift.
 MRC and Netflix suspended production for Season 6 of "House of Cards" on Tuesday, leaving the show's future up in the air.
-More accusers have come forward with allegations of sexual misconduct, Eight people spoke to CNN this week about what they witnessed or experienced while working on the set of "House of Cards."
+More accusers have come forward with allegations of sexual misconduct.
+Eight people spoke to CNN this week about what they witnessed or experienced while working on the set of "House of Cards."

 Spacey's talent agency and publicist ended their relationship with him on Thursday.
 Spacey has yet to respond to the latest allegations against him.